casper-network/docs/source/docs/casper/workflow/deploy-transfer.md

 # Transferring Tokens using a Multi-sig Deploy

-This topic explores using a deploy file to transfer Casper tokens (CSPR) between accounts on a Casper network.
+This topic explores using a deploy file to transfer Casper tokens (CSPR) between purses on a Casper network.
 This method of transferring tokens is recommended when you want to implement multi-signature deploys.
-The `make-transfer` command allows you to create a transfer deploy and save the output to a file.
+The `make-transfer` command allows you to create a transfer Deploy and save the output to a file.
 You can then have the deploy signed by other parties using the `sign-deploy` command and send it to the network for execution using the `send-deploy` command.
 ## Prerequisites

 You must ensure the following prerequisites are met, before using the deploy commands.